 Meet Marcie Wilson, who is our new Executive and Program Assistant.
 Marcie has spent most of her career supporting entrepreneurs and business leaders in Manitoba.
 This has given her an in-depth understanding of how entrepreneurs think and how successful businesses work.
 Many of these entrepreneurs allowed her to take areas of their business and treat them as her own, growing her entrepreneurial mindset.
-Marcie spent almost 18 years with a local office coffee service company where she was instrumental in the creation of a private label coffee line, transitioning each of the 8 coffees to have sustainability certifications such as organic, Fair Trade & Rainforest Alliance as well as creating a custom coffee that supports the Assiniboine Park Conservancy.
+Marcie spent almost 18 years with a local office coffee service company where she was instrumental in the creation of a private label coffee line, transitioning each of the 8 coffees to have sustainability certifications such as organic, Fair Trade & Rainforest Alliance as well as creating a custom coffee that supports Assiniboine Park Conservancy.
 She also created and launched a compost program for their office coffee customers to reduce the impact of their products.
-Marcie saw firsthand that little steps/things can change the world and that progress is far more important than perfection.

 Marcie is happiest at work when she is making those she supports look good to their staff, clients and contacts and her passion for building relationships with people within an organization helps her to understand and better support them in their work.
 She is in her element when she can look after the details and run with a project, freeing others to focus on other things.

-Marcie is proudly Manitoba born and raised and is thrilled with the work North Forge is doing to have others realize we don’t need to leave Manitoba to do great things and bring great ideas to life.
+Marcie is proudly Manitoba born & raised and is thrilled with the work North Forge is doing to have others realize we don’t need to leave Manitoba to do great things and bring great ideas to life

 Welcome Scott Donald, our newest Entrepreneur-in-Residence.
 Scott is an accomplished senior business development professional leader with over 30 years of experience in various industry sectors.
 He helps organizations and people grow and achieve more by teaming up with experts in leadership, strategy, business development, marketing, branding, and culture.
 Scott has held business development and leadership positions in many different industries: construction reporting (Southam), 15 years in telecommunications (Sprint Canada and Rogers), professional services (KPMG), and software development (Protegra).
 He has supported clients in oil and gas, renewable energy, IT startups, telecommunications, non-profits, and more.
 Locally, he works with clients such as the United Way, CPHR Manitoba, Tech Manitoba, QNET, and the World Trade Centre Winnipeg.